Policy last updated

 School-based employees should submit their request for a statement of service to their current school or last school if no longer employed.

-The Department holds corporate membership with National Seniors Australia which entitles employees to attend free pre-retirement planning seminars and access to financial and other advice (refer to the Resources tab).
+The Department holds corporate membership with National Seniors Australia which entitles employees to attend free pre-retirement planning seminars and access to financial and other advice (refer to the tab).

 Prior to ceasing employment, an employee is encouraged to contact their superannuation fund for advice about their entitlements, particularly where it is likely that the employee will cease employment on the grounds of ill health.

 Employment separation certificates are required by Centrelink to determine eligibility for various benefits.
-If a former employee requests a certificate, the employer must provide it (refer to the Resources tab).
+If a former employee requests a certificate, the employer must provide it (refer to the tab).

 Policy and Guidelines